Decay properties of the $X(3872)$ through the Fierz rearrangement: Summary and discussions

 \section{Summary and discussions}

-In this paper we systematically construct all the tetraquark currents/operators of $J^{PC} = 1^{++}$ with the quark content $c \bar c q \bar q$ ($q=u/d$).
-There are three configurations, $[cq][\bar c \bar q]$, $[\bar c q][\bar q c]$, and $[\bar c c][\bar q q]$, and we construct eight independent currents for each of them.
+In this paper we systematically construct the tetraquark currents of $J^{PC} = 1^{++}$ with the quark content $c \bar c q \bar q$ ($q=u/d$).
+We consider three configurations, $[cq][\bar c \bar q]$, $[\bar c q][\bar q c]$, and $[\bar c c][\bar q q]$, and we construct eight independent currents for each of them.
 Their relations are derived using the Fierz rearrangement of the Dirac and color indices, through which we study decay properties of the $X(3872)$: \begin{itemize}

 \item Based on the transformation of $[qc][\bar q \bar c] \to [\bar c c][\bar q q]$, we study decay properties of the $X(3872)$ as a compact tetraquark state into one charmonium meson and one light meson.